Varicose Veins & Vascular Clinic in Birmingham

 Vascular Issues We Can Help With

-Our highly-qualified vascular specialists in Birmingham can diagnose and treat a wide variety of venous conditions and problems, including but not limited to:
+Our highly-qualified vascular specialists can diagnose and treat a wide variety of venous conditions and problems, including but not limited to:

 • Claudication (pain in calves on walking) - This is due to the ‘furring’ of arteries in the legs which can lead to problems with walking short and long distances.
 This is also known as PAD.